hbldh/pymetawear/README.rst

     libmetawear.mbl_mw_led_write_pattern(c.board, byref(pattern), Led.COLOR_GREEN)
     libmetawear.mbl_mw_led_play(c.board)

-**It does not have the ability to add custom notification handlers yet.**
+See the examples folder for more examples of how to use it.